2: Long-Slit Example

 The LUCI Instrument Elements in the OT have many configurable components, included mechanisms and detector settings.
 There are slight differences between LUCI1 and LUCI2 cameras, gratings, and permanent masks that may prevent twinning.
 See the LUCI User’s Manual for a full description of available mechanisms and modes for both LUCI1 and LUCI2.

-Adjust the filter, mask, (possibly the camera and grating if defaults are not desired), DIT, NDIT, Nexp, save mode, read mode to desired values of the initial observation.
+Adjust the filter, mask, (possibly the camera and grating if defaults are not desired), DIT, NDIT, Nexp, save mode, read mode to desired values of the initial observation (note that for AO observations, the N30 camera is used).
 Particular disperser settings will have standard default camera settings associated with them.
 For example, when the G200 is in place the camera will default to the N1.8.
 Adjust only if science goals require.
 Set the mask in acquisition to match that in science observation.
 Note that for acquisitions, the mask position will always start as “Mask in Turnout” so that the Sky and Source Images can be taken first, and for Science the mask is set to “Mask to FPU”.
 DO NOT CHANGE THE MASK POSITIONS.

 NOTHING SHOULD NEED TO BE CHANGED IN THE LUCI SEQUENCE ITERATORS (EXCEPTION is the LS_2.0_1.5arcsec slit, then see notes in purple below).
 This sequence can be broken in to two iterator groups: